Stillat/docs/tenant-cli.md

 And then, depending on your configuration you will see output similar to this:

     dndoqqmezcaqqciokiidneemdamneecz created successfully

+It should also be noted that this command will also create a `migrations` table for your new tenant database.

 <a name="cli-drop"></a>
 ## Dropping a Tenant